zeen7/CoronavirusTrackerMap/README.md

 # Coronavirus Tracker Map
 [![](https://i.imgur.com/S89LlgG.jpg)]()
 ## About
 An interactable map that shows the number of coronavirus cases currently around the world.
-This program uses the Processing and the UnfoldingMaps library and runs on Java 8.
+This program uses the Processing and the UnfoldingMaps library and runs on Java version 8.

 ## Features
 - Updates with the latest number of coronavirus cases every day around world